AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 This model asks users to buy credits which can be used for services on the add-on.
 This can be used for things such as licensing images or trying out Generative AI models.
 Many add-ons offer users some free credits to start so they can test out the service. -->

-## Our Monetization Guidelines
+## General Guidelines

-We’ve created these standards to ensure monetized add-ons provide users with a consistent and reliable experience.
+The sections below provide details on the guidelines developers should be following when monetizing their add-ons.

 ### Transparency